 Why you should set up a legacy contact

-Starting with iOS 15.2, iPadOS 15.2, and macOS 12.1, you can nominate a legacy contact who will be able to access your data after your death.
-As Apple says, "This data may include photos, messages, notes, files, apps they downloaded, device backups, and more," but "Certain information, like movies, music, books, or subscriptions they purchased with their Apple ID, and data stored in their Keychain, like payment information and passwords, can’t be accessed by a Legacy Contact."
+Since iOS 15.2, iPadOS 15.2, and macOS 12.1, you have been able to nominate a legacy contact who will be able to access your data after your death.
+As Apple says, “This data may include photos, messages, notes, files, apps they downloaded, device backups, and more,” but “Certain information, like movies, music, books, or subscriptions they purchased with their Apple ID, and data stored in their Keychain, like payment information and passwords, can’t be accessed by a Legacy Contact.”

 In other words, while you can access your loved one’s photos and email, their purchases are lost.
 Also, you won’t have access to their passwords, hence preventing you from accessing any websites or services that may contain other personal data.
 For example, if someone stores photos on Google Photos or Flickr, you may not be able to access them.
 For this reason, it’s a good idea to store passwords and other data in a secure manner to be able to access non-Apple accounts.
 See How to Prepare Your Digital Legacy for more on this.